-The project is located within the former Rancho San Jacinto Nuevo y Portrero land grant, which was granted to Miguel Pedrorena by Mexican Governor Pío Pico in 1846 (Hoffman 1862).
+The project is located just north of the previous Rancho San Jacinto Nuevo y Portrero land grant.
+The rancho was granted to Miguel Pedrorena by Mexican Governor Pío Pico in 1846 (Hoffman 1862).
 After Pedrorena's death in 1850, the land grant passed to his heirs under the guardianship of T.W.
 Sutherland (Gunther 1984).

-In 1881, the California Southern Railroad laid the tracks for the transcontinental route of the Santa Fe Railway through what was referred to at that time as the San Jacinto Plains.
+In 1881, the California Southern Railroad laid the tracks for the transcontinental route of the Santa Fe Railway through the plains west of the project.
+At this time, the area where the railroad was placed was referred to as the San Jacinto Plains.
 Surveying and construction of the railroad route was led by Frederick Thomas Perris, for whom the city of Perris was named.
-The railroad was completed in 1882, which allowed hundreds of settlers to enter the area for homesteading, most of them settling in Pinacate to the south (City of Perris n.d.).
-While still part of San Diego County, Rancho San Jacinto Nuevo y Portrero was patented to Sutherland in 1883 (Robinson 1997).
-In 1885, the citizens of Pinacate created a more conveniently located station along the railroad route, and in 1886, the town site of Perris was established (City of Perris n.d.).
+The railroad was completed in 1882, which allowed hundreds of settlers to enter the area for homesteading, most of them settling in Pinacate to the south (City of Perris 2013).

+While still part of San Diego County, Rancho San Jacinto Nuevo y Portrero was patented to T.W.
+Sutherland, guardian of Miguel Pedrorena's children, in 1883 (Robinson 1997).
+In 1885, the citizens of Pinacate gathered together to create a more conveniently located station along the railroad route, and in 1886, after much hard work, the town site of Perris was established (City of Perris 2013).
+In 1911, Perris became an incorporated city, relying heavily upon dry grain farming and citrus groves (City of Perris 2013).